tc39/proposal-random-functions/README.md

 On a slightly different topic, sometimes *most* values in a range are perfectly fine, but *some* cause problems.
 In general we can't automatically handle this, and you'll just have to do rejection sampling on your own.
 For example, if you're generating `Random.number(1, 10)` but have to avoid the pure integers, that's on you.
 That sort of thing is fairly rare, anyway.

 What's *not* rare is the *endpoints* being special in some way.
 For example, `1 / Random.number(0, 1)` is fine for *almost every possible value*, except for 0 itself, which'll result in Infinity.
 You'll only trigger that issue less than 1 quadrillionth of the time - too rare to ever depend on it happening, but not so rare that it's impossible to see at scale.
 By omitting the endpoints by default in `Random.number()`, we avoid an entire class of extremely-rare-but-possible bugs like this.
 And if the author *does* specify the `excludeMin`/`excludeMax` options, we make sure the endpoints don't show up even when the range would otherwise be empty.
 (This argument doesn't apply to random *ints*, because if an endpoint is problematic you can just... use the next int over, instead.
 "The next float over" is much more difficult to express.)

+Note that `Random.random()` ignores all of that and just has a half-open range.
+This is because `[0-1)` is just such a common, canonical range for this exact use-case that it's hard to justify violating it.
+Also, there's a super nice, cheap algorithm for generating numbers in this range, and it naturally generates the half-open range.

 # Prior Art